mirage335-colossus/ubiquitous_bash/README.md

 * ChRoot based virtualization by itself does not provide any security guarantees, especially under Linux hosts.
 Destruction of host filesystem is possible, especially for any guest filesystem that has been bind mounted.
 * RasPi image must be closed properly (if opened by chroot) before flashing.
 Doing so will re-enable platform specific "/etc/ld.so.preload" configuration.

+* Launching ChRoot as root user has not yet been extensively tested.

 # Copyright
 All content in this folder not owned by other authors is intended to be public domain.
 Other copyright notices may be provided as templates.
 See license.txt for details.